Skip to content

 obs_modalities str or list of str

 Observation modalities to use for this robot.
 Default is "all", which corresponds to all modalities being used.
 Otherwise, valid options should be part of omnigibson.sensors.ALL_SENSOR_MODALITIES.
+Note: If @sensor_config explicitly specifies modalities for a given sensor class, it will override any values specified from @obs_modalities!

 'all'